rust-lang/rustc-dev-guide/src/query.md

 query keyword
 ```

-Let's go over them one by one:
+Let's go over these elements one by one:

 - **Query keyword:** indicates a start of a query definition.
 - **Name of query:** the name of the query method